 If you own a car, you know that oil is essential to its functioning.
 But did you know that oil can also cause problems?
 One of the most common issues is when oil gets into the spark plug well, causing a misfire.

-When oil seeps into the spark plug well, it can cause the spark plugs to fouled.
+When oil seeps into the spark plug well, it can cause the spark plugs to foul.
 This means that the plugs are not able to create a proper spark, which in turn causes engine misfires.
 In some cases, this can even lead to engine damage.

 By doing these things, you can help ensure that your engine stays healthy and runs smoothly for years to come.